How to run farmerbot on a Raspberry Pi

 sudo sh docker.sh

-We’re also going to install QEMU for emulation support inside Docker.
+We’re going to install QEMU for emulation support inside Docker.
 This is needed because one component that makes farmerbot work, rmb-peer, won’t compile natively for 32 bit ARM systems:

 sudo apt update